documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

       * **Delete Role**: When the user selects this action they remove the role from the cluster that was selected on the gears tab |icone_engrenagem| "Configuration Selection".

-It is worth remembering that this action is irreversible and definite.
+.. attention:: It is worth remembering that this action is irreversible and definite.
 The Mangue.io platform requires the user confirmation to remove (erase) the desired group from the database:

 .. image:: /figuras/fig_mangue/119_mangue_deletar_role.png
     :alt: delete role